cosmos/interchain-security/docs/docs/adrs/adr-012-separate-releasing.md

 ### Negative

 * ~~Slightly more complexity.~~Considerably more complex to manage the ICS library.
+  This is because ICS needs to support multiple versions of SDK (e.g., 0.45, 0.47, 0.50).
+  In addition, ICS needs to support a special fork of SDK (with LSM included) for the Cosmos Hub.
+  This means that instead of focusing on main the development team needs to manage multiple release branches with different dependency trees.
-* This solution does not allow having provider and consumer on separate versions of e.g. the Cosmos SDK
+* This solution does not allow having provider and consumer on separate versions of e.g. the Cosmos SDK.

 ### Neutral